Material Delivery Robots for Modern Operations

 Service departments often lose valuable time moving parts, tires, and tools between storage areas and service bays.

-Material handling robots help move components between the parts department and service bays to keep technicians focused on repairs.
+Material Delivery robots help move components between the parts department and service bays to keep technicians focused on repairs.

 Applications: